Kevin-Lyle-Ruiz/WebCrawler/README.md

 ### Getting Started

-1. Download repository to your preferred location and in the Windows command line, run ```"mingw32-make"``` in the directory that the project is located.
+1. Download repository to your preferred location and in the Windows command line, run ```mingw32-make``` in the directory that the project is located.

 2. In the Windows command line, input the command listed below with three arguments in total:

-    `./webSearch "File of Pages" "Max Pages to Index"`
+    `./webSearch ".txt file that contains list of web pages" "Max pages to index"

     `EX: ./webSearch "test.txt" 10`